rcpsl/DeepBern-Nets/README.md

 Make sure the environment was created without errors.

 # Training
-The main training file is `train.py` which accepts a `YAMLe` configuration file.
+The main training file is `train.py` which accepts a `YAML` configuration file.
 For example, to run the code using one of the example configs, run

 `python train.py configs/mnist_FCNNb_clean.yml`